yingyonghui/CommPath/README.md

 <img src="https://github.com/yingyonghui/Commpath/blob/main/pic/pathInterPlot.png" height=300, width=600>

 #### Compare cell-cell interactions between two conditions
 Commpath also provide useful utilities to compare cell-cell interactions between two conditions such as disease and control.
 Here we, for example, used Commpath to compare the cell-cell interactions between cells from HCC tumor and normal tissues.
-The example data from normal tissues are also available in the Commpath package.
+The example data from normal tissues are also available in [figshare](https://figshare.com/articles/dataset/HCC_tumor_normal_3k_RData/19090553).
 ```
-# We have pre-created the Commpath object for the normal samples following the above steps, and saved it in HCC.normal.3k.RData
-data("HCC.normal.3k", package = 'Commpath')
+load("path_to_download/HCC.normal.3k.RData")
 ```
+We have pre-created the Commpath object for the normal samples following the above steps.
 This dataset consists of 3 varibles:
 ***normal.expr*** : expression matrix for cells from normal tissues;
 ***normal.label*** : indentity lables for cells from normal tissues;
 ***normal.obj*** : Commpath object created from ***normal.expr*** and ***normal.label***, and processed by Commpath steps described above.